tkvyy/Bug-Reports/google-auth-csrf.md

 ## 🧠 Summary

-The app's Google authentication flow was vulnerable to a **CSRF attack**, allowing an attacker to force-login a victim using a an attacker's social auth token.
+The app's Google authentication flow was vulnerable to a CSRF attack, allowing an attacker to force-login a victim using the attacker’s social auth token.

 By tricking the victim into submitting a crafted form (CSRF) containing a valid `token` and `clientState`, the attacker could implant their session into the victim’s browser.
-This was possible due to improper validation of OAuth tokens and absence of CSRF protections in both:
+This was possible due to improper validation of OAuth tokens and the absence of CSRF protections in both:

-- The `POST` request after Google redirects with the OAuth token
+- The `POST` request to `/authorization` after Google redirects with the OAuth token
-- The subsequent GraphQL mutation handling the token exchange
+- The GraphQL `AuthenticationToken` mutation handling the token exchange
+- Both endpoints independently lacked CSRF protection, making the attack possible through multiple vectors.

 ---